 The single biggest item of expenditure was the energy efficient retrofit of building sites estimated to be £1.4m.
+In addition, we have invested £24,000 in the Sustainability Champions network in the form of a salary increment.
 We have not estimated the other elements but it is envisaged they will be low in comparison.